| java.lang.Object | ||

 If all regions have 0 weight, then no specific metering area needs to be used by the camera device.

-If the metering region is outside the used android.scaler.cropRegion
+If the metering region is outside the used android.scaler.cropRegion returned in

 capture result metadata, the camera device will ignore the sections outside the crop